LeeIsaac1201/freeCodeCamp/README.md

 4. Cash Register
 5. Pokémon Search App

+## Front End Development Libraries Projects

+1. Random Quote Machine
+2. Markdown Previewer
+3. Drum Machine
+4. JavaScript Calculator
+5. 25 + 5 Clock

 ## Getting Started

 Each project is located in its respective directory within this repository.
-For reference, setup, and usage details, follow the instructions in each directory's README.md file.
+Please follow the instructions in each directory's README.md file for reference, setup, and usage details.

 ## Programming Languages Used